 Age: Dec. at 44 (1949-1993)

-Birthplace: La Grange, North Carolina, United States of Americasee more on Frank Lucas
+Birthplace: La Grange, North Carolina, United States of America

-Kenneth "Supreme" McGriff is a convicted American drug trafficker and organized crime figure.
-McGriff came to prominence in the early 1980s when he formed his own crack distributing organization which he called the Supreme Team based in the South Jamaica section of Queens, New York.
-Under McGriff's leadership, the gang's numbers swelled to the hundreds and came to control the crack-cocaine trade in the Baisley Park Houses, the neighborhood where McGriff was raised.
+Kenneth "Supreme" McGriff (born September 19, 1960) is a convicted former American drug trafficker and organized crime figure.
+McGriff came to prominence in early 1981 when he formed his own Crack cocaine-distributing and manufacturing organization which he called The Supreme Team based in South Jamaica, Queens, New York City, New York.
+Under McGriff's leadership, the gang's numbers swelled to the hundreds and came to control the Crack Cocaine trade in the Baisley Park, the neighborhood where McGriff was raised.
 In 1987, McGriff was arrested following a joint state and federal investigation and in 1989 pleaded guilty to engaging in a Continuing Criminal Enterprise.
-He was sentenced to 12 years incarceration.
-McGriff was released from ...more on Wikipedia
+He was sentenced to 12 ...more on Wikipedia